An algebraic approach to minimal models in CFTs: Differential equations for characters in -minimal models

-Mnemotechnically, the distribution of indices seems somewhat unfortunate.
-In general, however, the characters of the $(2,\nu)$ minimal model, of which there are

-($\nu$ odd) many, are ordered by their conformal weight, which is the lowest for the respective \textsl{vacuum character} $\1_1$, having weight zero.

-The Rogers-Ramanujan identity for $q^{-\frac{11}{60}}\1_1$ provides the generating function for the partition which to a given holomorphic dimension $h\geq 0$ returns the number of linearly independent holomorphic fields present in the $(2,5)$ minimal model.
+$q^{-\frac{11}{60}}\1_1$ provides the generating function for the partition which to a given holomorphic dimension $h\geq 0$ returns the number of linearly independent holomorphic fields present in the $(2,5)$ minimal model.
 This number is subject to the constraint $\partial^2T\propto N_0(T,T)$

 There is a similar combinatorical interpretation for the second Rogers-Ramanujan identity.
 It involves non-holomorphic fields, however, which we disregard in this paper.